ChrisKurz/nRF_Connect_SDK/doc/NCSv2.5.0_ZDD_SPI_BME280_nRF52840.md

 This example course teaches you to use the Zephyr SPI driver and perform a basic SPI read.
 We will read the chip ID register of the BME280 sensor.<br>
 You may start with a blank application example, or use the hello world project as base.
 Also, take note of the [BME280 datasheet](https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bme280-ds002.pdf).

-## Hardware Requirements:
+## Required Hardware/Software
-* Nordic Developmentkit (nRF52840-DK used here)
+* Nordic Development Kit (nRF52840-DK used here)
-* BME280 Breakout Board with SPI support (e.g. from reichelt Elektronik: [BME280](https://www.reichelt.de/dk/en/developer-boards-temperature-humidity-and-pressure-sensor-bm-debo-bme280-p253982.html?r=1))
+* BME280 Breakout Board with SPI support (e.g. from Reichelt Elektronik: [BME280](https://www.reichelt.de/dk/en/developer-boards-temperature-humidity-and-pressure-sensor-bm-debo-bme280-p253982.html?r=1))
 * 6 Pin jumper cables (male to female)

-## Step-by-step Tutorial
+* install the _nRF Connect SDK_ v2.5.0 and _Visual Studio Code_.
+The description of the installation can be found [here](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.5.0/nrf/getting_started/assistant.html#).

+## Hands-on step-by-step description

 ### 1) SPI Connection
 Connect the BME280 breakout board to the nRF52840-DK as shown below. <br>